Skipperro/Gesundheit-Machine/README.md

 ### Problem 2 - Not all sneezes are equal

 If you want to detect some trigger word like "Alexa", "OK Google" or "Hey Siri", it's way easier that detecting sneeze.
 People have different voices, but the overall "Trigger-word" melody is roughly the same for everyone.
 During development of this software I found out, that it is not the case for sneezing.
 There is as many types of sneeze as there are people.
 You can have silent squeeks and loud roars, discrete cough or bursting explosion, single or multiple tones.
-Also the signal itself is much less distinct and shorten than the classical "Trigger-words".
+Also the signal itself is much less distinct and shorter than the classical "Trigger-words" used by current AI Assistants.

 That's why there are still some false-positives I simply cannot erradicate from my algorithm, because they are too similar to real sneeze.